 - Rinse and repeat for other balance transfer cards with different introductory rates.

 Taking the $5,000 balance, but this time with a 14% APR, we can estimate the interest that would accumulate over a period of time.
-For our example, we’ll use 30 days which will be represented as .08 in our equation (30 / 365).
+For our example, we’ll use 30 days which will be represented as .08 (30 / 365) in our equation.
 5,000 x (1 + .14 x .08) = 5,056. $5,056 is the total of the principal and the interest, so to get just the interest subtract 5,056 – 5,000 = 56.
 The estimated interest is $56.
-This estimate is based on the annual percentage rate being equally distributed across the principal in a month and does not reflect the interest owed if there are payments made.
+This estimate is based on the annual percentage rate being equally distributed across the principal in a month and doesn’t reflect the interest owed if there are payments made.

 Your current credit cards: